Brlom/NC-NewsII/README.md

-# Front-end Project NC-Knews
+# Front End Project NC-Knews

-## **my-nc-knewsii**
+## **My-NC-KnewsII**
-NC-news is a news app created for northCoders bootcamp.
+NC-Knews is a news app created for northCoders boot camp.
 It is written in node.js using a library called 'React'.
 It keeps track of topics, articles, users and comments.
 An [online](https://my-nc-newsii.netlify.com) example of this application.

 ## REPO